Procedures San Francisco

 Lumbar Laminotomy / Microdecompression

 Laminotomy is a smaller version of a laminectomy.
 The difference between laminotomy (microdecompression) and laminectomy is that a smaller part of the lamina (roof of the spinal canal) is removed.
 At times this is done in a minimally invasive fashion on an outpatient basis.
 A surgical microscope is normally utilized.
 Surgery for one level usually takes about one to two hours.
-The patient is expected to be walking on postoperative day one.
+The patient is expected to be walking on a postoperative day one.
 Occasionally we do utilize a soft lumbar corset or a semi-rigid lumbar brace.

 Lumbar microdiscectomy is one of the most common procedures performed.
 Sometimes it can be done on an outpatient basis.
 The goal of microdiscectomy is to remove disc herniation that is pinching the nerve root, resulting in sciatica.
 A surgical microscope is usually utilized.
-The procedure can be done in a conventional open fashion or a minimally invasive fashion with smaller incision.
+The procedure can be done in a conventional open fashion or a minimally invasive fashion with a smaller incision.
 Regardless of the approach, the goal of the surgery is the same, which is to decompress the nerve root and remove the disc fragment.
 Occasionally, the patient may need to stay one or two nights in the hospital for postoperative pain control.
-We expect most patients to start walking on postoperative day one or the day of surgery.
+We expect most patients to start walking on a postoperative day one or the day of surgery.
 Occasionally, a lumbar brace is utilized.

 Sacroiliac fusion is an old procedure that has been done for the past 100 years.
 It actually predated the use of lumbar microdiscectomy in surgical practice.
 The modern way of performing sacroiliac fusion is less invasive.
 Very often, this can be done on an outpatient basis.
 It involves making a 1″ incision across the buttock and pinning the sacroiliac joint with three titanium implants.
-Postoperatively, patients usually need to use crutches or a walker for protected weightbearing to allow the joint to solidify before putting full weight.
-Sacroiliac joint pathology is more common in woman because of hypermobility of the pelvic joints in women.
+Postoperatively, patients usually need to use crutches or a walker for protected weight bearing to allow the joint to solidify before putting full weight.
+Sacroiliac joint pathology is more common in a woman because of hypermobility of the pelvic joints in women.
 It is also common sequelae of vaginal delivery in women.
 Quite often, sacroiliac joint pathology is seen after prior lumbar fusion.
 Also, the sacroiliac joint is commonly affected by trauma—either high-energy trauma such as a motor vehicle accident or fall from a height, or a low-energy trauma such as fall on the buttocks.

 Sacroiliac fusion with titanium 3D- printed implants